What To Do If Your Baby Won't Sleep In Their Bassinet

 Your baby may raise a fuss about being put down in their bassinet, but it could have less to do with the bassinet itself and more to do with their general discomfort.

-If your baby is under the weather or dealing with reflux or gas, sleep might be hard to come by.
+If your baby is under the weather or dealing with gas, sleep might be hard to come by.
 Period.

 Add to that the fact that your arms are more comforting than a bassinet, and it all makes sense.
 That brings us to our next point.

 Your baby knows how comforting and comfortable you are.
 They love to be cozy in your arms, on your chest, or in a carrier where they are snuggled up close to you.

 Simply put, being in your arms is more comfy, cozy, and comforting than being a bassinet.

 Your baby thinks you’re great, and the feeling is mutual!

 There’s nothing better than having your snuggly, sleeping baby in your arms.
 However, this could also mean that your baby is simply in the habit of sleeping while being held or rocked.